How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 Three Customer Feedback Scores to Measure

 The larger goal of customer happiness throughout the entire customer journey requires a collection of a range of essential data points that form a bigger picture.
 It’s a conglomeration of information gathered through different touchpoints that help customer service agents and managers really connect with the customer and use their opinions to inform the improvement of the customer experience.
-There are three primary customer scores to collect and analyse:
+There are three primary customer scores to collect and analyze:

 • Customer satisfaction (CSAT) score: CSAT, the primary measurement we’ve discussed here, is used to measure individual customers’ feelings about specific interactions with your support team.